GabrieleLagani/HebbianPCA/README.md

 performs better than simple end-to-end backprop training in scenarios with limited labeled samples availability.

+This work, which focuses on Hebbian PCA algorithms, is a continuation of https://github.com/GabrieleLagani/HebbianLearningThesis
+You might want to have a look also at the latest repo! https://github.com/GabrieleLagani/HebbianLearning

 We also introduce a preliminary version of the `neurolab` package, a simple, extensible, Pytorch-based framework for deep learning experiments, providing functionalities for handling experimental configurations, reproducibility, checkpointing/resuming experiment state, hyperparameter search, and other utilities.

-You might want to have a look also at the latest repo! https://github.com/GabrieleLagani/HebbianLearning

 In order to launch an experiment session, type:
 `PYTHONPATH=<project root> python <project root>/runexp.py --config <dotter.path.to.config.object> --mode <mode> --device <device> --clearhist --restart`